MikeARiv/mikeariv.github.io/index.md

     d = [] #store username
     f = [] #store password

+//Ability to append username and passwords:
     for i in db:
         a,b = i.split(", ") #remove comma and space so password stands alone if we print it out b = b.strip()
         d.append(a) #ability to append username
         f.append(b) #ability to append password
     data = dict(zip(d, f))

+//Validation of username and password from database:
     if password !=  password1: #validation of created password print("Password validation did not succeed, please confirm your password") registration()